-The 9th of November is National Day of Crete with a large procession the previous day, which reminds of the dramatic events in the uprising against the Turks of 1866 in Arkadi Monastery.
+The 8th of November is National Day of Crete with a large procession, which reminds of the dramatic events in the uprising against the Turks of 1866 in Arkadi Monastery.

 The Arkadi Monastery can be reached from Rethymno by following the old National Road through the eastern suburbs.
-After 4.5 km turn right towards the monastery.
-The good road passes through the villages of Adele, Kyrianna and Amnantos and after 23 km you will reach in a breathtaking landscape of olive groves with a narrow gorge.
+After 2.75 miles (4.5 km) turn right towards the monastery.
+The good road passes through the villages of Adele, Kyrianna and Amnantos and after 14 miles (23 km) you will reach in a breathtaking landscape of olive groves with a narrow gorge.
 When you pass the gorge to the small plateau, which is surrounded by mountains, the lonely monastery lies ahead.

 According to an inscription, the monastery have been founded in the 14th century by a monk named Arkadius and the two-nave monastery church with the most beautiful facade of Crete was completed in 1587.
 Other – unproven – sources claim it was to have been founded in the 5th century by the Byzantine Emperor Arkadius.